Froth flotation: Nonsulfide ores

-Waste water treatment

 Chemical compounds for deinking of recycled paper

 Froth flotation is one of the processes used to recover recycled paper.
 In the paper industry this step is called deinking or just flotation.
 The target is to release and remove the hydrophobic contaminants from the recycled paper.
 The contaminants are mostly printing ink and stickies.
 Normally the setup is a two-stage system with 3,4 or 5 flotation cells in series.